ferminhg/learning-go/README.md

 #### Challenge #8.
 TDD approach

-In this challenge we'll use TDD approach in order to delete an add
+In this challenge, we'll use the TDD approach in order to delete an add

 #### Challenge #9.
 Clean code